stratum/stratum/stratum/hal/bin/bmv2/README.md

 W0808 17:57:36.513913 29298 config_monitoring_service.cc:106] No saved chassis config found in .
 This is normal when the switch is just installed.
 ```

-For a sample `chassis_config.pb.txt` file, see sample_config.proto.txt in this
+For a sample `chassis_config.pb.txt` file, see chassis_config.pb.txt in this
 directory.
 For each singleton port, use the Linux interface name as the `name`
 and set the `admin_state` to `ADMIN_STATE_ENABLED`.